tclssg/tclssg/README.md

 ### Using `deployCustomCommand`

 The setting `deployCustomCommand` allows you to define complex deployment scenarios using shell commands (on *nix) or `cmd.exe` commands (on Windows).
 The value of `deployCustomCommand` consists of three keys, `start`, `file` and `end`, followed by their respective values.
 The command under the key `file` is run for every file in `outputDir` while `start` and `end` are run once at the beginning and the end of the deployment operation respectively.
-Here's an example of a `website.conf` that does SCP deployment on `deploy-custom`:
+Here's an example of a `website.conf` that does SCP deployment on `./ssg.tcl deploy-custom`:

     [...]
     deployCustomCommand {